edony-shadow-walker/anth/ai/README.md

-Recommendation System Module With The Help of Machine Learning
+Recommendation System Module
 ---
+This module aims to find the information that you are interested in, which is in virtue of Machine Learning Tech.

-## Working Flow
+#### Working Flow
 ---

-### F1.
+##### F1.
 Generate AI module
 1. [get info from website | **gatherinfo**]

 2. [label data | **analyseinfo**]